tc39/notes/meetings/2025-11/november-18.md

 JRL: Okay.
 We have James Snell on—to support Stage 2.
 Also, CDA supports—“but I have not looked at the spec.
 Sounds good to me if acceptance criteria have been met”

-EAO: \[points at screen] Chris you have now looked at the spec.
+EAO: \[points at screen] CDA you have now looked at the spec.
 This is the entirety of the change here.
 We add a create text module abstract operation, which takes an argument source and returns a normal completion; it performs the following steps when called return.
 Create default exports in the module of source.
 And it is used in the place where currently you check for type being JSON, then a specific thing.
 Rather than just doing that, we do the thing with JSON here.
 The same text.
 But if it’s type text then we perform the finish loading imported module, the result is… the only change compared to the JSON is create text module then parse JSON module which does the thing which is a subset—JSON module is parsing the JSON and then you get the module around the JSON.
 This doesn’t do that.
 It gives you the string from which the JSON would have been parsed.
 And then, we add a bit to note here saying that because the note is currently only about type JSON, but this is also about type text.

 JRL: Okay.
 Jordan, do you want to reply